 If that’s where you’re getting stuck, put on fun music, a new audiobook, or your favorite podcast while you chop up those veggies.

 There are loads of free podcasts to choose from.
-Some of my favorites are Happier with Gretchen Rubin, Reply All, Armchair Expert with Dax Shepard, By The Book and /Filmcast.
+Some of my favorites are Happier with Gretchen Rubin, Reply All, Armchair Expert, and /Filmcast.

 2. Be Realistic